arjpar/WebShield/README.md

 - A special badge on Discord
 - The satisfaction of supporting a truly independent ad-blocker

 I develop WebShield as a full-time student, dedicating and paying with my free time and out of pocket funds to create the best possible ad-blocking experience for Safari users.
-While supporting the project is entirely optional, every donation directly funds our continued development and independence.
+While supporting the project is entirely optional, every financial contribution funds our continued development and independence.
 This user-supported model allows us to maintain our unwavering focus on privacy and performance, free from the compromises that come with alternative funding sources.

 Our commitment to providing a powerful, free ad-blocker for all Safari users remains unchanged.
 We believe in creating a product valuable enough that users choose to support it, rather than forcing their hand through paywalls or compromising with "acceptable ads."